whaleymar/whalengine/README.md

 # To Do

 ## Current Goal: Textures and Animations
-- static sprite entities
+- set sprite based on atlas metadata
-- dynamic color values
 - animation system

 ## Systems